 Note that if $ \le $ is a Wheeler order, then $ s $ comes first by Property 1, because $ \epsilon \in I_s $ and for every $ u \in Q \setminus \{s\} $ we have $ \epsilon \not \in I_u $.
 As a consequence, Lemma \ref{lem:local GDFA} is true also for GNFAs without $ \epsilon $-transitions (if in the statement of Lemma \ref{lem:local GDFA} we replace $ \preceq_\mathcal{A} $ with a Wheeler order $ \le $).

-If $ \mathcal{A} $ is an NFA, then Definition \ref{def:GNFA} reduces to the definition of Wheeler NFA, because by Alanko et al.'s result Property 1 follows from Properties 2, 3 and the fact that $ s $ comes first in a Wheeler order.
+If $ \mathcal{A} $ is an NFA, then Definition \ref{def:GNFA} reduces to the definition of Wheeler NFA, because by Alanko et al.'s result Property 1 follows from Property 2, Property 3, and the fact that $ s $ comes first in a Wheeler order.
 If $ \mathcal{A} $ is a GDFA, then Definition \ref{def:GNFA} reduces to the definition of Wheeler GDFA (Definition \ref{def:WheelerGDFA}) by Lemma \ref{lem:local GDFA}.

 Let us present some preliminary remarks (see Figure \ref{fig:counterexamplesGNFA}).
-In general, a Wheeler order on a GNFA is not unique (this is already true for NFAs).
-Moreover, Property 2, 3 in Definition \ref{def:GNFA} do not follow from Property 1 (this is already true for NFAs).
+In general, a Wheeler order on a GNFA without $ \epsilon $-transitions is not unique (this is already true for NFAs).
+Moreover, Property 2 and Property 3 in Definition \ref{def:GNFA} do not follow from Property 1 (this is already true for NFAs).
 Lastly, Property 1 does not follow from Properties 2, 3 and the requirement that $ s $ must come first (while we have just seen that, if $ \mathcal{A} $ is an NFA, then Property 1 follows from Properties 2, 3 and the requirement that $ s $ must come first).

-The problem of deciding whether a GDFA is Wheeler is tractable (see Lemma \ref{lem:polynomialdecidingwheeler}), but it becomes NP-hard on GNFAs, because it is already NP-hard on NFAs \cite{gibney2022}.
-There are natural way of defining a Wheeler order on a GNFA.
+The problem of deciding whether a GDFA is Wheeler can be solved in polynomial time (see Theorem \ref{theor:polynomialdecidingwheeler}), but it becomes NP-hard on GNFAs without $ \epsilon $-transitions, because it is already NP-hard on NFAs \cite{gibney2022}.
+There are natural ways of defining a Wheeler order on a GNFA without $ \epsilon $-transitions.
 For example, it is easy to check that a Wheeler order on a GNFA without $ \epsilon $-transitions is induced by any Wheeler order on the equivalent NFA (without $ \epsilon $-transitions) defined in Section \ref{sec:preliminary}.